2.Material Accounting Policies

 c) Use of Estimates

-The preparation of standalone financial statements in conformity with Ind AS requires the management to make estimates and judgements that affect the reported amounts of assets, liabilities, revenue, expenses and other comprehensive income (OCI) that are reported and disclosed in the financial statements and accompanying notes.
+make estimates and judgements that affect the reported amounts of assets, liabilities, revenue, expenses and other comprehensive income (OCI) that are reported and disclosed in the financial statements and accompanying notes.
 These estimates are based on the management's best knowledge of current events, historical experience, actions that the Company may undertake in the future and on various other assumptions that are believed to be reasonable under the circumstances.
 Actual results could differ from those estimates.
 Changes in estimates are reflected in the standalone financial statements in the year in which the changes are made.

 Significant estimates and assumptions are used for, but not limited to,

-a) Estimation of useful life of Property, Plant and Equipment, Refer Note 2.3 & Note 3
+a) Estimation of useful life of Property, Plant and Equipment, Refer Note: 2.3 & Note 3

 b) Estimation of useful life of Intangible Assets - Refer Note 2.4 & Note 4

-c) Provisions and Contingent Liabilities - Refer Note 30.1
+c) Provisions and Contingent Liabilities - Refer Note: 30.1

-d) Recognition of deferred taxes - Refer Note 14
+d) Recognition of deferred taxes - Refer Note: 14

-e) Key actuarial assumptions for measurement of future obligations under employee benefit plans - Refer Note 30.9
+e) Key actuarial assumptions for measurement of future obligations under employee benefit plans - Refer Note: 30.9

-d.
-Recent Accounting Pronouncements
+Recent Pronouncements

 2.3 Property, Plant and Equipment